felixkosmalla/rfduino-smd/README.md

 # Attention
 This is a work in progress and not yet tested.
 I'll remove this warning when I got a successful factory run & soldering.

+* *Update 2015-08-31* The first factory run and the soldering went well.
+It seems to work but I didn't have time to test it fully.
+Programming the basic BLE Beacon examples works and is running.

 Credits
 -------